bioinformatics-centre/BayesTyper/README.md

 * 18 October 2018: New release ([v1.4](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.4)) featuring:
     * **Sparsity estimation**: Fixed bug when estimating the sparsity parameter used for the population prior.
 This fix should result in better estimates for complex clusters.
     * **Ploidy input file**: The ploidy of each chromosome for each gender (female and male) can now be specified using `--chromosome-ploidy-file` in *bayesTyper genotype*.
 Ploidy levels 0, 1 (haploid) and 2 (diploid) are supported.
 Human ploidy levels are assumed if no file is given.
     * **Genomic parameter estimation**: Genomic parameters are now estimated using either haploid or diploid k-mers.
-The ploidy level with highest number of informative k-mers is used for estimation.
+The ploidy level with the highest number of informative k-mers is used for estimation.
-    * **Noise parameter estimation**: Noise parameters are now estimated using SNV clusters across all supported ploidy levels.
+    * **Noise parameter estimation**: Noise parameters are now estimated using SNVs across all supported ploidy levels.
+In addition, SNVs in clusters are now also used in parameter estimation.
     * **Error handling**: Incorrect inputs now produces more informative error messaging.

 * 31 July 2018: BayesTyper data bundles have been updated to fix reference naming issue when used with the snakemake workflow and to fix a fasta parsing error in `bayesTyperTools convertAllele`